apache/arrow/docs/source/developers/reviewing.rst

   handle).

-* If the contributor has stopped giving feedback or updating their PR, perhaps they're not interested anymore, but perhaps also they're stuck on some issue and feel unable to push their contribution any further.
+* If the contributor has stopped giving feedback or updating their PR, perhaps they're not interested any more, but perhaps also they're stuck on some issue and feel unable to push their contribution any further.
   Don't hesitate to ask (*"I see this PR hasn't seen any updates recently, are you stuck on something?
 Do you need any help?"*).